squid-cache/squid-cache.github.io/Fischeri.rst

 == Current State ==

-This is currently being done by AmosJeffries with the assistance of others.
+This is currently being done by AmosJeffries with the assistance of the BuildFarm and official package maintainers.

 === Stuff Underway: ===
  * Test branch where everything can be setup before merge